austintheriot/wrend/wrend/README.md

   - Check that all structs have `#[wasm_bindgen(constructor)]` where needed
   - Make sure all public JavaScript API struct docs point / link to their respective Rust counterparts for documentation
   - Derive all traits for Js structs
+  - Update pretty much all Js functions to receive and return `self`

+- Make a procedural macro and/or a custom derive macro for `Id`, and possible `IdName`

+- Make some impl that do not need to be called from outside pub(crate)
+  - Especially the `new` functions (or the structs themselves?) of Buffer, Uniform, etc. (internal types not built directly)

+- Move `js_conversion` utils into a generic trait impl on a new type around Vec

 - Bug: WebGL2 rendering contexts are not getting discarded when handle is dropped: enable this manually through browser extension (see MDN WebGL best practices article)